Secure Your Future with High-Interest Fixed Deposits

 LIC Housing Finance Ltd |

-Disclaimer: Please note that the banks mentioned above are listed in no particular order.
+Disclaimer: Please note that the NBFCs mentioned above are listed in no particular order.
+The credit ratings and interest rates are provided as of September 30, 2024.
+The asterisk (*) in the table above indicates Bajaj Markets partners.

 According to the RBI regulations, deposit insurance is a requirement for all commercial and cooperative banks in India.
-The Deposit Insurance and Credit Guarantee Corporation Scheme, a subsidiary of RBI, will offer insurance for your deposits.
+The DICGC scheme, a subsidiary of RBI, offers insurance cover for your deposits.

-Under this, you will be insured up to ₹5 Lakhs for both the principal and the interest amount.
-It is important to note that if you have fixed deposits in multiple banks/NBFCs, the insurance limit will be applicable separately to each deposit.
+Under this, your deposit will be insured up to ₹5 Lakhs for both the principal and the interest amount.
+It is important to note that if you have fixed deposits in multiple banks, each of your deposit will be covered separately.

-In addition to knowing which is the safest bank or NBFC for fixed deposits in India, there are a few things you need to consider to maximise your returns.
-Here are a few things you should remember:
+In addition to deciding on an institution for investing in fixed deposits in India, there are a few things you need to consider to find some of the best banks for fixed deposits and maximise your returns.

-Evaluate your financial goals to know which is the right tenor and issuer.
+Evaluate your financial goals to know which is the right tenure and financial company.
 This will ensure that you get the expected returns and are not short-funded when the investment matures.

-Interest rates vary across issuers, and such comparison is a crucial step.
+Interest rates vary across banks/NBFCs, and comparison is a crucial step.
 Generally, corporate FDs have a higher interest rate as compared to bank deposits.
 Comparing and choosing the best rates will help you maximise your returns and financial growth.

-With digitization, there are numerous calculators that give you an estimate of your returns.
-By getting an estimate before investing, you can tweak your investment amount and tenor to ensure you get the desired returns.
+With digitisation, there are numerous calculators that give you an estimate of your returns.
+By getting an estimate before investing, you can tweak your investment amount and ensure you get the desired returns.

-Consider other features, such as premature withdrawal, loan against FD, and multiple interest payout options.
+Consider features, such as premature withdrawal, loan against FD, and multiple interest payout options.

 A fixed deposit is generally thought of as being a financial instrument with high liquidity.
 However, all deposits do not have a high liquidity rate.
 For example, tax-saver FDs have a minimum 5-year lock-in period.
 This prevents you from liquidating them prior to the date of maturity.

-There have been examples of banks turning default as recorded in recent years for a few cooperative banks which are smaller in size.
+There have been examples of bank defaults, as recorded in recent years for a few cooperative banks, which are smaller in size.
 According to the regulations, you as an investor would be eligible for a compensation of ₹5 Lakhs (principal + interest).

 However, if the amount comes to more than that, you run the risk of facing a loss.
 So, you should always look to save in the safest banks in India for fixed deposits.
 These are the ones that comply with RBI guidelines and have good ratings.

 Inflation has an impact on all types of savings, even the safest FD in India.
-For instance, if the interest rate on your FD is below the inflation rate, your returns would not be futile.
+For instance, if the interest rate on your FD is below the inflation rate, your returns can be considered futile.

-When a fixed deposit matures, the investor has two options: either withdraw the principal or request an extension.
+When a fixed deposit matures, you have two options: either withdraw the principal or request an extension.
 If you choose the latter, your FD will be susceptible to the market's current interest rate.
 This could theoretically impact your savings.

 The information provided by BFDL is related to the rates provided by Banks and Deposit taking NBFCs as available from public domain and under no circumstances is intended to be source of advice or recommendation of any financial investment advice or endorsement of any sort.
 BFDL disclaims any responsibility or liability regarding inaccuracies, omissions, mistakes etc. as well as offers and use of such information set out is entirely at the User’s own risk and User should exercise due care prior taking of any decision, on the basis of information mentioned hereinabove.
 Display of any intellectual property along with the related product information does not imply BFDL’s partnership with the owner of the intellectual property of such products and is solely for the purpose of information, unless otherwise provided by BFDL.

-You can invest any amount you wish to in an FD, provided it is within the issuers’ limit.
-However, the DICGC only offers a cover of up to ₹5 Lakhs (principal + interest), so be sure to invest accordingly.
+You can invest any amount you wish to in an FD, provided it is within the limit specified by the bank or NBFC.
+However, the DICGC only offers a cover of up to ₹5 Lakhs, including principal and interest.

-It is crucial to note that this cover is separate for the fixed deposits you hold with different issuers.
+It is crucial to note that this cover is separate for the fixed deposits you hold with different banks.